SUNLayer: Stable denoising with generative networks: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Joan Bruna, Tim Carson, Ben Recht and Ludwig Schmidt.
 This work was done in part while SV was visiting the Simons Institute for the Theory of Computing.
 DGM was partially supported by AFOSR F4FGA06060J007 and AFOSR Young Investigator Research Program award F4FGA06088J001.
-SV was partially supported by the DIMACS/Simons Collaboration on Bridging Continuous and Discrete Optimization through NSF grant \#CCF-1740425, and by the Simons Algorithms and Geometry (A\&G) Think Tank.